 For many CEOs we talk to, the road to becoming a Great Place to Work is slowed down by the details required to get there, leading to an unfortunate disconnect between the mission statement and the reality of organizational life.
 To better navigate the journey to greatness, many companies have found they need to hire a COO.

-The COO serves as the bridge between the CEO and the rest of the company, between thought and action, demonstrating both the business and people skills to get the right things done.
+The Chief Operating Officer serves as the bridge between the CEO and the rest of the company, between thought and action, demonstrating both the business and people skills to get the right things done.
 Most COOs are happy to work behind the scenes on operations matters only, helping to drive the CEOs vision.
 However, some of these individuals are more strategic while others are sales driven (think of a “Selling President”).
 Some even ascend to the CEO role - nice job Tim Cook!

 What makes a great one?